 In full disclosure, I’ll admit I’ve made plenty of mistakes in not making my own training wavy enough over the years.
 For an example of introducing waviness properly, let’s look at my current pressing plan.

-Right before I sat down to compose this article, I did five ladders with one, two, and three reps, with my 32kg bell, for a total of 30 single-arm presses.
+Right before I sat down to compose this article, I did five ladders with one, two, and three reps, with my 32kg kettlebell, for a total of 30 single-arm presses.
 In a couple of days’ time, I’ll do five singles with that same bell.
 That will be my light day.
-Then later in the week, I’ll do my medium day, which will be comprised of five ladders of single and double reps with the 32kg bell, so 15 reps in total.
+Then later in the week, I’ll do my medium day, which will be comprised of five ladders of single and double reps with the 32kg kettlebell, so 15 reps in total.